Clocon/push_swap-42/README.md

 # PUSH_SWAP

-This is a project for the 42 school curriculum, where we are asked to sort an unsorted list of integers using two stacks and a limited set of operations.
+This is my implementation of the push_swap project for the Cursus 42 program, where we are asked to sort an unsorted list of integers using two stacks and a limited set of operations.
 In this implementation, we will be using the radix sort algorithm to sort the list.

 <img width="1151" alt="image" src="https://user-images.githubusercontent.com/113030191/229107482-11bde195-db18-4e13-a476-f193e2cdb3e5.png">